 The finishing step is to put a palmful of tree and shrub fertilizer around the base of the tree.
 Normally, we don’t use fertilizers of any kind here, except for the composted manure.
 With these trees, I was advised to use some and I think that is a good idea.

-Hopefully these two Apple trees will contribute nicely to the other fruits we grow here, including Raspberries, Strawberries, Rhubarb, Saskatoon berries and Blueberries!
+Hopefully these two Apple trees will contribute nicely to the other fruits we grow here, including Raspberries, Strawberries, Rhubarb and Saskatoon berries.
 It’s great that we don’t have to buy fruit at the Grocery Store!
-Consider planting a fruit tree or two today!
+Consider planting a couple of fruit trees this year.